 Whatever style of lifting you do, a good rule of thumb is that lifting should feel good.
 You shouldn’t feel pain in your joints, you shouldn’t feel pinches, and you shouldn’t be worried that a limb will pop off.

-There are exceptions to every rule, but in general if anything it’s the littler and more isolated exercises, like bicep curls, that you’d want to risk going to failure on, not the big heavy compound strength and mobility builders.
+There are exceptions to every rule, but in general, it’s the isolation exercises, such as bicep curls, that you’d want to take to failure, not the big compound lifts.